 - Put on a pair of disposable gloves.

 - Wash the peppers and cut off the stems.

 - If you want a hotter sauce, leave the seeds in.
 For a milder but still hot sauce, split the peppers lengthwise and remove seeds and the white membrane.

 - Puree peppers and all the other ingredients in a food processor or blender.

 - Taste and adjust salt, sugar, garlic, and vinegar as needed.
 If it’s too thin, add more peppers and puree some more.
 If it’s too thick, add more vinegar.

-- Pour into a clean jar and store in the fridge and eat within a few weeks.
+- Pour into a clean jar and store in the fridge, and eat within a few weeks.

 Shelf life of hot sauce

 I don’t have one simple answer for this, but in general, if you have a lot of vinegar in the sauce, you can keep the sauce for a long time.
 What’s enough?
 Enough that it tastes pretty sour and is fairly thin, like commercial hot sauce.
-If you want to keep that fresh not-too-sour taste, use less vinegar and use up the hot sauce within a couple weeks.
+If you want to keep that fresh not-too-sour taste, use less vinegar and use up the hot sauce within a couple of weeks.
 If you ferment or cook the hot sauce and use a sterilized jar for storage, the sauce may last longer.
-Discard if the hot sauce grows mold, gets slimy or discolored, or develops an off taste or smell.
+Discard if the hot sauce grows mold, gets slimy or discolored or develops an off taste or smell.

 – Bethany Fleishman